Syrion89/syrion89.github.io/_posts/2020-08-25-elfx64-bypass-nx-with-mprotect.md

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img2.png)
 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img3.png)

 Let’s run the executable in gdb.
-In order to trigger the buffer overflow we will give 300 ‘A’s as input.
+In order to trigger the buffer overflow we will use 300 ‘A’s as input.

 ![Screenshot]({{ site.baseurl }}/images/2020-08-25-elfx64-bypass-nx-with-mprotect/img4.png)